 We are early in our development efforts and have only one product candidate, LP352, in early clinical development.
 All of our other product candidates are in the preclinical or research stage.
-If we are unable to advance our product candidates in clinical development, obtain regulatory approval and ultimately commercialize our product candidates, or experience significant delays in doing so, our business will be materially harmed.
+If we are unable to advance our product candidates in clinical

 We are in the early stages of our development efforts and have one product candidate, LP352, in clinical development.
-We have completed the SAD and MAD portions of a Phase 1 clinical trial and have initiated the PACIFIC Study, a Phase 1b/2a clinical trial for this product candidate.
-Our other product candidates currently in development, including LP659 and LP143, are in the preclinical stage.
-We will need to progress LP659, LP143 and any other early product candidates through IND-enabling studies and submit INDs to the FDA prior to initiating their clinical development.
+We have completed the SAD and MAD portions of a Phase 1 clinical trial and are currently conducting the PACIFIC Study, a Phase 1b/2a clinical trial for this product candidate.
+Our other product candidates currently in development, including LP659, are in the preclinical stage.
+We will need to progress LP659 and any other early product candidates through IND-enabling studies and submit INDs to the FDA prior to initiating their clinical development.
 Moreover, none of our product candidates have advanced into a pivotal study.
 Our ability to generate product revenues, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates.
 The success of our product candidates will depend on several factors, including the following:

-- our ongoing relationship with Arena and Pfizer, from whom we license our product candidates, including LP352, LP659 and LP143; - successful enrollment in clinical trials and completion of clinical trials and preclinical studies with favorable results; - clearance of INDs by the FDA or similar regulatory filings by comparable foreign regulatory authorities for the conduct of clinical trials of our product candidates and our proposed design of future clinical trials; - demonstrating the safety and efficacy of our product candidates to the satisfaction of applicable regulatory authorities; - receipt of marketing approvals from applicable regulatory authorities, including new drug applications ("NDAs") from the FDA and maintaining such approvals; - making arrangements with third-party manufacturers for, or establishing, clinical and commercial manufacturing capabilities; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - establishing and maintaining of patent and trade secret protection or regulatory exclusivity for our product candidates; - maintaining an acceptable safety profile of our products following approval; and - building and maintaining an organization of people who can successfully develop our product candidates.
+- successful enrollment in clinical trials and completion of clinical trials and preclinical studies with favorable results; - clearance of INDs by the FDA or similar regulatory filings by comparable foreign regulatory authorities for the conduct of clinical trials of our product candidates and our proposed design of future clinical trials; - demonstrating the safety and efficacy of our product candidates to the satisfaction of applicable regulatory authorities; - the effect of recent or potential health care legislation in the United States and European Union; - receipt of marketing approvals from applicable regulatory authorities, including NDAs from the FDA and maintaining such approvals; - making arrangements with third-party manufacturers for, or establishing, clinical and commercial manufacturing capabilities; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - establishing and maintaining of patent and trade secret protection or regulatory exclusivity for our product candidates; - our ongoing relationship with Pfizer, from whom we license our product candidates, including LP352 and LP659; - maintaining an acceptable safety profile of our products following approval: - the availability of adequate reimbursement for our products following approval; - acceptance by physicians, payors and patients of the benefits, safety and efficacy of our products following approval; and - building and maintaining an organization of people who can successfully develop, sell and distribute our product candidates.

 The success of our business, including our ability to finance our company and generate any revenue in the future, will primarily depend on the successful development, regulatory approval and commercialization of our most advanced product candidate, LP352, as well as our other product candidates, which may never occur.
 We have not yet succeeded and may not succeed in demonstrating efficacy and safety for any product candidates in clinical trials or in obtaining marketing approval thereafter.
 Given our early stage of development, it will take several years before we can demonstrate the safety and efficacy of a treatment sufficient to warrant approval for commercialization, if we can do so at all.
-If we are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize our product candidates, we may not be able to generate sufficient revenue to continue our business
+If we are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize our product candidates, we may not be able to generate sufficient revenue to continue our business.